Chris Grosse: Penn State Assistant Athletic Director for Marketing - Work In Sports Podcast

 The fans were different, the stadium experience was different, the vibe was different.
 I remembered returning, and going back to work, which was at CNN/Sports Illustrated at the time and telling anyone who would listen..
 Oh my gosh, I feel like a different sports fan with different expectations.

-It wasn’t until I started experiencing these college sports cathedrals that I realized mine was the skewed perspective.
+It wasn’t until I started experiencing these sports cathedrals that I realized mine was the skewed perspective.
 That the real passion and enthusiasm and maniacal fandom was in college sports.
-That booming of 106,000 people on a saturday in the fall chanting so loud your chest felt like it was compressing.
+That booming of 106,000 people chanting so loud your chest felt like it was compressing.

 That’s the magic you want from sports.

 And as my journey has continued, as I’ve interviewed associate athletic directors from Ohio State, Purdue and Michigan… you realize how much goes into operating a department representing sometimes 30+ teams, not just one.
-The effort and coordination it takes to maximize the experience of thousands of student athletes across a department...and to draw fans not just to football saturdays, but mid-week soccer games, and track and field and baseball.
+The effort and coordination it takes to maximize the experience of thousands of student athletes across a department...and to draw fans not just to football saturdays, but mid-week soccer games, and water polo and baseball.

 The challenge is real, and it’s exciting.